The Devil's Sentry Box and The Vanished Soldier

 Visit the Haunted Sentry Box Yourself 👻

-Reading the legend is one thing, but standing before the Garita del Diablo at night is something else entirely.
+Reading the legend is one thing, but seeing the Garita del Diablo at night is something else entirely.

 By day, it looks like just another turret on San Juan’s historic walls.
 But at dusk, when the ocean roars and shadows lengthen, you can almost feel the fear of the soldiers who once stood guard.